 Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 As part of this project, we’ll follow seven seed-stage entrepreneurs over the course of several months as they build their businesses.
+Read all our profiles of Sanchali Pal and her road as a startup founder with Joro here, here, here and here.
 Access the full project here.

 Sanchali Pal, CEO and founder of Joro, tracked her carbon footprint for several years on a spreadsheet before realizing she needed to build a tool to make the process easier for herself and others concerned about climate change.

 The decision to launch a startup aimed at doing that didn’t sprout from one pivotal moment, but instead a number of life experiences.

 Pal worked in Ethiopia during the drought of 2015, and saw firsthand the impact of the climate crisis on farmers with small holdings.
 Pal said she was “seeing the droughts and hearing the stories of how quickly farmers’ yields had been changing.”

 She spent every other week on field visits to different parts of the country, interacting with government officials, the private sector, farmers and agriprocessors.
 The main issues she saw for farmers were “access to clean energy or they were at risk because of climate events.”

 She said she came to the realization that “energy isn’t its own sector, climate isn’t its own sector, it’s everything.”